epam/lib-obj-c-attr/README.md

 ##Samples

-It super easy to mark your code with attribute.
-We currently supports **4 types** of attributes:
+It is super easy to mark your code with an attribute.
+We currently support **4 types** of attributes:

 * *Class attributes*
 * *IVar attributes*
 * *Method attributes*
 * *Property attributes*

-Check out this example to get know how to declare them:
+Check out this example to get to know how to declare them:

 ```objective-c
 RF_ATTRIBUTE(MyAttribute, stringProperty = @"Hello world")